Non-native and localised

 Generally woodland and scrub, but feed out in the open, for example, on heather moorland.

-No natural predators in the UK, but the young are sometimes killed by dogs or foxes.
+The red-necked wallaby has no natural predators in the UK, but the young are sometimes killed by dogs or foxes.

 Road traffic accidents.
 Harsh winters are also a cause of high mortality.